 If the user selects Green, the output might look something like this:

 And if the user selects NoHeader, the output might look something like this:

 The name of the skin is reflected at the end of the URL in the browser.select tocseparatorstoptoggle navigation pane

 Click OK.
 The proxy is added.

 After inserting a Topic Toolbar proxy, you can edit it.
 To do this, open the topic or master page where the proxy is inserted, right-click on it, and select Edit Topic Toolbar Proxy.

 Note: Although you can insert Topic Toolbar proxies in most of the online outputs, choosing the buttons for the toolbar can be done in the skin for only some outputs.
-For Microsoft HTML Help output, you can select buttons in the Topic Toolbar proxy only.
+For Microsoft HTML Help and DotNet Help outputs, you can select buttons in the Topic Toolbar proxy only.